kfrancischen/MESH/doc/docs/installation.md

 ```bash
 make -f Makefile.without_lua
 ```
-This command line will generate static MESH libraries called `libmesh.a` in `build/` folder, and can be used to compile along with C code.
+This command line will generate static MESH library called `libmesh.a` in `build/` folder, and can be used to compile along with C code.

 #### installation of Lua vanilla version (no MPI required)